pringyy/Explore-MMO/timelog.md

 ### 3 Oct 2020

-* *2 hours* * Researched into technologies into technologies and found Phaser
+* *2 hours*  Researched into technologies into technologies and found Phaser

 ### 4 Oct 2020

-* *3 hours* * Familarised with myself with Phaser and how to webbased build games
+* *3 hours*  Familarised with myself with Phaser and how to build web-based games

 ### 6 Oct 2020

-* *2 hours* * Read provided reading by my supervisor as preperation for my first meeting tomorrow
+* *2 hours* Read provided reading by my supervisor as preperation for my first meeting tomorrow